 Investment Comparison:

-Key takeaway: If you're choosing accommodation in Nepal, homestays create 6x more employment impact per dollar spent than hotels.
+If you're choosing accommodation in Nepal, homestays create 6x more employment impact per dollar spent than hotels.

 Why Geography Makes Homestays Unbeatable